yardboy2401/Portfolio-SecondDraft-Wymore/README.md

-# week 06 Homework: Portfolio Updates
+# Week 06 Homework: Portfolio Updates

 ## Your Task
 Update personal portfolio page to include more recent projects and homework links.
 Display contact information and include links to GitHub and LinkedIn profiles.
 Include a downloadable pdf of current resume.
 Display at least 2 examples of recent student work that include the following: